Group4DIT029/ConnectingSpot/README.md

 # F.U.P.E.S
 Project for the second year of the software engineering and management program.
 The project aims to create a website where userss can plan social gatherings with compleate strangers.

-Alternative name: Horribly Awesome Readily Available Meetup Booking Experience
+Alternative name: Horribly Awesome Readily Available Meetup Booking Experience or Harambe for short.